morpho-labs/morpho-gpt/documents/snapshots/mip4.md

 Title: MIP4 - Age 3 total distribution
 This submission proposes to distribute 10M $MORPHO tokens (1% of total supply) during Age 3, with a constant distribution across all three epochs.

-As written in the forum on on 22 November 2022, discussion related to that: https://forum.morpho.org/t/mip-age-3-total-distribution/201
+As written in the forum on 22 November 2022, discussion related to that: https://forum.morpho.org/t/mip-age-3-total-distribution/201

 Here was the discussion related to that:
 Context